A Scalable Neural Network for DSIC Affine Maximizer Auction Design: Methodology

 \subsection{Optimization and Training}

 Since the induced AMA is DSIC and IR, we only need to maximize the expected revenue $\rev(g^\theta,p^\theta)$.
-To achieve this, following the standard machine learning paradigm~\citep{shalev2014understanding}, we minimize the negative empirical revenue by set the loss function as $\ell(\theta, S) \coloneqq \frac{1}{|S|} \sum_{k=1}^{|S|} \sum_{i = 1}^n - p^\theta_i(V^{(k)}, X^{(k)}, Y^{(k)})$, where $S$ is the training data set, and $\theta$ contains all the neural network weights in the encode layer and the boost layer.
+To achieve this, following the standard machine learning paradigm~\citep{shalev2014understanding}, we minimize the negative empirical revenue by set the loss function as

+where $S$ is the training data set, and $\theta$ contains all the neural network weights in the encode layer and the boost layer.
 However, the computation of $\ell(\theta, S)$ involves finding the affine welfare-maximizing allocation scheme $A^*$ (and $A_{-k}^*$), which is non-differentiable.
 To address this challenge, we use the softmax function as an approximation.
 During training, we compute an approximate $A^*$ by

 where $Z \coloneqq \sum_{A' \in \Aa}\exp\left(\tau_A \cdot (\sum_{i = 1}^n w_i b_i(A') + \bm\lambda(A'))\right)$ is the normalizer, and $\tau_A$ is the softmax temperature.
 We can control the approximation level of $\widetilde{A^*}$ by tuning $\tau_A$: when $\tau_A \to \infty$, $\widetilde{A^*}$ recover the true $A^*$, and when $\tau_A \to 0$, $\widetilde{A^*}$ tends to a uniform combination of all the allocations in $\Aa$.
 The approximation $\widetilde{A^*_{-k}}$ of $A^*_{-k}$ is similar.
 By approximating $A^*$ and $A^*_{-k}$ through the differentiable $\widetilde{A^*}$ and $\widetilde{A^*_{-k}}$, we make it feasible to optimize $\ell(\theta, S)$ through gradient descent.
 Notice that in testing, we still follow the standard computation in \cref{eqn::alloc} and \cref{eqn::payment}.